 This article contains links to products and services we love, from which we may make commission at no extra cost to you.

 In this article:

-Malta in winter: a brief overview
+Malta in winter: the advantages

 Malta is a popular summer destination, especially for Europeans who flock here for the long, hot days and crystal clear waters of the Mediterranean.

 We decided to visit Malta in winter instead, and found that there are many advantages of doing so.
 It suited our active travel style perfectly!

 These are some of the nuances of visiting Malta in winter: